UseInterstellar/Interstellar/README.md

 3. Go to the ports tab, Click Forward A Port, And type the port number.
 4. Right-click Visibility and set Port Visibility to Public.

-## [!Important]
+> [!NOTE]
-We are really committed to making Interstellar easy and personalized however, as of now we need your support in making it ad-free.
-Consider keeping ads so Interstellar can run freely or contribute by being a supporter.
-Join our Discord [discord.gg/interstellar] for more information!
+> We are really committed to making Interstellar easy and personalized however, as of now we need your support in making it ad-free.
+Consider keeping ads so Interstellar can run freely or contribute by being a
+> supporter.

+## Report Issues

+If you encounter problems, open an issue on GitHub, and we'll address it promptly.
 > [!TIP]
 > If you're having trouble, don't hesitate reach out to us on [Discord](https://discord.gg/interstellar) for personalized support.

-## Report Issues

-If you encounter problems, open an issue on GitHub, and we'll address it promptly.
-If your problem doesn't solve feel free to join our [Discord](https://discord.gg/interstellar) for more easier problem solving.
 # Credits

 A huge thanks goes out to all of the people who have contributed to Interstellar.